GoMo Review: Is GoMo Any Good?

 What is GoMo like?

-This brings me to my main reservation about GoMo.
+This brings me to what was my main reservation about GoMo.
 Eir's customer service has a terrible reputation (all communication brands don't, but Eir seems to get the most complaints).
 If the main Eir can be that bad at customer service, what on earth will GoMo (which is basically Budget Eir - a much better sounding name!) be like?

 They have clearly considered the customer all the way through the purchasing process.
 The order form is very easy to follow, the price plan is extremely simple to understand, and the small print appears to be minimal.